No Data/Agent Cloud Required.

 Step 1: Test Prompts in Sandbox with Realistic Data

-Start by validating your prompts against real-world data patterns.
+Start by validating your AI prompts against production-like data:

-• Use production-like records to evaluate prompt accuracy and response quality.
+• Use records that closely mirror real-world scenarios to evaluate prompt accuracy and quality.

-• Include edge cases, variations in data completeness, and field discrepancies
+• Include edge cases, data variations, and discrepancies in field completeness.

-• Focus on performance, relevance, and hallucination prevention.
+• Focus on the AI’s performance, relevance, and prevention of hallucinations.

-This testing phase helps uncover prompt flaws early before they reach your end users.
+Testing in this phase helps identify any prompt flaws early, ensuring they’re fixed before they reach your end users.

-Step 2: Export Prompts, Data Context, and AI Models
+Step 2: Export Prompts, Data Context Mapping, and AI Models

 Once validated, use GPTfy’s built-in import/export utility to package: